 What Color is the Dress?

-Do you remember the most debated social topic of 2015…“What color is the dress?
+A highly debated social topic of 2015 was, “What color is the dress?
 Is it black and blue or is it white and gold?”
 People were actually angry and fighting over who was right.

 Some people concluded, “What is true for you is not true for me.
 I see one color and you see another.”
 Others responded, “There is one true answer, regardless of what eyes are seeing.
 And I’m right!”

-The truth is…the actual dress was blue and black.
+The truth is the dress was blue and black.

 As a follower of Jesus, I believe that all spiritual and moral truths are accurately represented in God’s nature.
 I believe His thoughts and His will are revealed through Scripture and are on display in the life and teachings of Jesus.